Identify your essential services

 - who your council serves

-- your council’s key responsibilities and functions – including any specific roles, duties, or obligations the council must fulfil
+- your council’s responsibilities and functions – including any specific roles, duties, or obligations the council must fulfil

 - your council’s short-term and long-term goals